ISISComputingGroup/ibex_developers_manual/Processes.md

 Type   | Meaning
 ------ | -------
-awaiting | Tickets that are awaiting hardware to be ready before it can be completed bug    | A bug in the system reported by either a user or developer
+awaiting | Tickets that are awaiting hardware, access etc. before it can be done.
+These tickets should be left on the backlog and pulled into the sprint when ready.
+Not the same as impeded. bug    | A bug in the system reported by either a user or developer
 # (number) | Estimate on how long in story points the ticket will take to develop not including review time
 rework | Ticket has been through at least one review (with *ready* developer has changes to make, with *in progress* developer is working on it, with *review* developer has finished changes and they need re-reviewing